mr-zwets/pay-to-bridge/README.md

 ## Details

-A subscription monitors all NFT burns of the reapers contract, and writes them to a postgres database.
+A subscription monitors all NFT burns of an ERC721 contract, and writes them to a postgres database.
 A simple API server exposes the burn & bridging info through several endpoints. when a user provides a cashtokens payout address with a proof of burn to the server, the server validates the proof, re-issues the NFT to the provided address and mark the NFTs as bridged in the database.
-The matching front-end code can be found in the repo for the reapers website.
+The matching front-end code can be found in the repo for the Poolside Puffers website.

 ## Advantages

+### non-custodial payment integration

+Able to configure your own xPub in [prompt.cash](https://prompt.cash/) and receive BCH payments directly to your Electron Cash wallet.

 ### batch briding